How to open and close Unpoly layer

 - Index of used functions and methods

 Unpoly is a lightweight JavaScript library designed to enhance server-rendered web applications.
 For example, it allows updating only fragments of a page in response to form submissions.
 This makes interactions faster and preserves client-side state in unaffected parts of the page.
+Also, it allows you to open page fragments in an overlay layer.

 By the end of this tutorial, you'll know: